stablekernel/aqueduct/source/docs/core_concepts.md

 ## Bindings

 A request might contain headers, query parameters, a body and path parameters that need to be parsed, validated and used in controller code.
-Bindings are annotations added to method parameters and controller properties that automatically perform these
+Bindings are annotations added to variables that perform this parsing and validation automatically.
+Appropriate error responses are sent when a bound value can't be parsed into expected type or validation fails.

+Bindings cut down on boiler plate code and reduce testing surface, making development faster and code easier to reason about.
+For more information on bindings, see the guide on [Resource Controllers](http/resource_controller.md).

+## Queries and Data Models

+Application store information in databases for persistence.
+Writing database queries by hand is error-prone and doesn't leverage static analysis tools that are so valuable in a Dart application.
+Aqueduct's ORM (Object-Relational Mapping) provides statically-typed queries that are easy to write and test.

+Your application's data model is defined by model object types.
+Aqueduct's command-line tool generates database migration files that detect changes in your data model that can be applied to a live, versioned database.
+A data model can also be represented as a JSON object to build tools on top of your application.

+For more details, see the guide on [Authorization](auth/overview.md).

+## Authorization

+OAuth 2.0 is a standardized authorization framework.
+Aqueduct contains a specification-compliant implementation of an OAuth 2.0 server that can be integrated directly into your application, or stood up alone to provide an authorization server for federated services.
+This implementation is easily customizable - it can store authorization artifacts - like tokens and client identifiers - in different types of databases or use stateless authorization mechanisms like JWT.
+The default implementation leverages the Aqueduct ORM to store artifacts in PostgreSQL.

+For more details, see the guide on [Databases](db/overview.md).

+## Documentation

+OpenAPI 3.0 is a standardized documentation format for HTTP APIs.
+Many built-in Aqueduct objects support 'automatic' documentation.
+Objects that are specific to your application can build on top of this to immediately document your application for every change you make.

+For more details, see the guide on [OpenAPI Documentation](openapi/overview.md).